anilrao08550/datascienceportfolio/README.md

+Project 2 in logisticregression.py will be a Machine Learning Logistic Regression problem predicting graduate admissions based on GRE, GPA and prestige of undergraduate school

-Project 2 will be a Machine Learning project about the Bike Usage in Washington DC
+Project 3(Currently in progress) will be a Machine Learning on the City of Washington D.C predicting bikesharing usage